Sistav/LittleManComputerEmulator/README.md

 ## Overview

 LittleManComputerEmulator is an interpreter for the Little Man Computer (LMC).
-This Interpreter allows users to write, load, and run precompiled LMC programs.
+This interpreter lets users write, load, and run precompiled LMC programs.

 ## Features